 Yes.
 The Best Newcomer and Best-Irish published categories are open to titles submitted in their generic categories: In general terms, it’s best to submit in the most appropriate categories.
 Speculative submissions in several categories are not encouraged.

 If your title becomes shortlisted, you will be asked to send 13 copies for promotional purposes.

 The shortlists are compiled by a combination of two voting constituencies: one, an industry panel of booksellers and librarians; the other, a group of literary journalists and critics.
 The panels select the books which, in their collective view, represent the best of Irish publishing in a given year.

 The winners are decided by a combination of the online public poll and the Voting Academy poll, weighted equally.
 In the final adjudication, the highest-polling title in each voting group will earn 6 points down to 1 point for the 6th placed title.
 In the event of a tie, the academy vote will be decisive.

 The winners of the individual categories go forward to compete for the title of the overall Irish Book of the Year.
-The winner is decided by a combination of a public and Literary Academy vote.
+The winner is decided by the An Post Irish Book of the Year judging panel.